Have you ever wondered what the best intermittent fasting schedule for getting lean and ripped are?

 When it comes to intermittent fasting, I always recommend skipping breakfast and often postponing lunch as well.

 Eating most of your food during the second part of the day helps a lot with enjoyment and satiety.
-Which are the two major keys when it comes to getting lean and muscular without giving up on your lifestyle.
+Which are the two major keys when it comes to getting lean and muscular while also enjoying life in the meantime.

-Here are the five benefits of intermittent fasting that was covered in this article; Intermittent Fasting for Fat Loss – The 5 Big Benefits That Will Help You Get Lean & Ripped:
+Here are the five benefits of intermittent fasting that I covered in this article; Intermittent Fasting for Fat Loss – The 5 Big Benefits That Will Help You Get Lean & Ripped:

 The intermittent fasting schedule that I use and recommend is different from the usual 16:8, 20:4, or other common ones out there.